rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 “While Tessel and Espruino both run JavaScript, they’re very different.
 Tessel is aimed at internet-connected devices (it’s more like a Raspberry Pi), and Espruino is aimed at low-power devices (more like an Arduino).

-“The two areas overlap a lot, but the main differences are: Espruino is a lot cheaper (1/3 of the price), Tessel has more memory, Espruino uses a lot less power so it can run for years on a battery, Tessel is faster, Tessel has WiFi built in (but you can plug WiFi or Ethernet modules into Espruino), and Tessel provides pre-made modules that can be plugged in for certain things — Espruino's emphasis is on using standard hardware that’s available cheaply from a variety of vendors.”
+“The two areas overlap a lot, but the main differences are: Espruino is a lot cheaper (1/3 of the price), Tessel has more memory, Espruino uses a lot less power so it can run for years on a battery, Tessel is faster, Tessel has WiFi built in (but you can plug WiFi or Ethernet modules into Espruino), and Tessel provides pre-made modules that can be plugged in for certain things — Espruino’s emphasis is on using standard hardware that’s available cheaply from a variety of vendors.”

 <!--  ===============================================================================  -->